emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Authority (IANA) regarding registration of values related to the TEAP protocol, in accordance with BCP 26 {{RFC5226}}.

-## Tunnel Extensible Authentication Protocol (TEAP) Parameters

-IANA is instructed to update the references in the "Tunnel Extensible Authentication Protocol (TEAP) Parameters" registry as follows.
+Except as noted below, IANA is instructed to update the "Tunnel Extensible Authentication Protocol (TEAP) Parameters" registry to change the Reference field in all tables from {{RFC7170}} to \[THIS-DOCUMENT].

+## TEAP TLV Types

+IANA is instructed to update the references in the "TEAP TLV Types" registry as follows.

 ~~~~
 Value,Description,Reference